nkaushi/Dr.NipunKaushik.github.io/README.md

-# Dr.NipunKaushik.github.io
-This is a landing site for various Projects on SAR ADC, CNN security framework, Power-Side Channel Detection Circuit.
+Welcome!
+Here you’ll find my research on SAR ADCs, CNN security frameworks, and Power Side-Channel Detection Circuits.
+The page includes published papers as well as ongoing work, giving a full view of how my research has evolved.